 Utility Shutdown Procedure

-- Contractor submits Utility Shutdown Request (USR) via OFPM website:
+- Contractor submits the Utility Shutdown Request (USR) form via OFPM website:

 - 7-day notice required for small utility shutdowns, only sections of the building are affected.

 - 14-day notice is required for major utility shutdowns where entire building is affected, includes server rooms.